Frequently Asked Questions

 2. How and when do I join a sorority?

 Panhellenic sororities have two forms of Recruitment.
 Formal Recruitment takes place in the beginning of the fall semester.
 Registration is online.
 Panhellenic sororities also have informal recruitment in January, however not all organizations participate.
 Panhellenic does host an informal session regarding Spring recruitment.
 The vast majority of women who join Panhellenic groups join in the Fall.
-National Panhellenic Council (NPHC) groups have their own forms of recruitment, called intake, later in the school year.
+National Pan-Hellenic Council (NPHC) and Greek Alliance Council (GAC) sororities have a different form of recruitment, called intake, later in the school year.
 The Office of Fraternity and Sorority Life recommends that you join a sorority when it is most comfortable for you.
-70% of women who participate in formal Recruitment are first-year students, but sophomores and even juniors are encouraged to consider joining a sorority.
+70% of women who participate in formal Recruitment are first-year students, but sophomores, juniors, and seniors are welcomed and encouraged to join a sorority.

 3. When will I get more information about sororities?

-Panhellenic Sorority Recruitment booklets are mailed during the summer.
-The Office of Fraternity and Sorority Life will also present an information session at each C-TOPS session (summer orientation), and representatives of the Greek councils will be on hand during the C-TOPS sessions with information regarding membership.
+The Office of Fraternity and Sorority Life will present an information session at each C-TOPS session (summer orientation), and representatives of the Greek councils will be on hand during the C-TOPS sessions with information regarding membership.

 4. What are recommendations for sororities and are they required to participate in recruitment?